 There are a few highly respected WordPress hosting companies.
 We have used WPEngine for a couple high traffic client sites in the past.
 One of which had 6 Million+ page views per month.
 We used to recommend WPEngine to all of our clients until we built our own WordPress hosting platform called WPLauncher.
 WPLauncher that provides the same features at a fraction of the price.
 People tend to think of WPEngine as being for those who take their hosting solution very seriously and while we still think that WPEngine provides a great service, we think it’s much too expensive though, and we now guide our clients to WPLauncher, our hosting platform.

-Some of WPEngine’s features make them worth-while even if you’re a newbie and don’t expect much from your website in terms of traffic.
-Bottom line, if you want help from WordPress experts, if you want stellar customer support, if you want someone else to take the pressure off of you regarding backups and restores and if you want easy and fun tutorials on how to accomplish various technical tasks to boot – these are your guys/gals.
+But, if you’re ok with spending more money for hosting your site, WPEngine’s features make them worth-while even if you’re a newbie and don’t expect much from your website in terms of traffic.
+WPEngine provides help from WordPress experts.
+They provide stellar customer support and take the pressure off of you regarding backups and restores.
+WPEngine also provides easy and fun tutorials on how to accomplish various technical tasks to boot.

 We asked WPEngine a couple of questions to give you some additional info in making your decision so you can see what you’re getting from the horse’s mouth.